GeorgeWebDevCy/gn-password-login-api/readme.txt

 Send a POST request to `/wp-json/gn/v1/register` with `username`, `email`, and `password` (plus optional profile fields) to create a new account.
 To start a reset email, POST `/wp-json/gn/v1/forgot-password` with the user's username or email; the response message is intentionally generic to prevent account enumeration.

+If you need to avoid the default email entirely, issue a one-time code with `GN_Password_Login_API::issue_reset_verification_code( $user_id )`, deliver it through your trusted channel, then call `POST /wp-json/gn/v1/reset-password` with the `login`, `verification_code`, and `new_password` fields.

 == Changelog ==

+= 1.2.0 =
+* Added a REST endpoint for direct password resets with custom verification.
+* Introduced helper method for issuing verification codes and documented the new flow.

 = 1.1.0 =
 * Added REST endpoints for user registration and initiating password resets.